eladnava/feedblocker-android/README.md

 [![Join the chat at https://gitter.im/eladnava/feedblocker-android](https://badges.gitter.im/eladnava/feedblocker-android.svg)](https://gitter.im/eladnava/feedblocker-android?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Are you spending too much time on feeds?
-Ever found yourself entranced by the time-sucking, endless Facebook News Feed, wasting valuable time on distractions?
+Ever found yourself entranced by the time-sucking, endless Facebook and Instagram feeds, wasting valuable time on distractions?
+Ever notice you've been doomscrolling for a half an hour without even being aware of it?

 FeedBlocker is an Android app for **rooted devices** that limits your feed browsing time by displaying a friendly reminder to close the feed and do something productive for a change, after a configurable amount of time has passed.